 Old Snowy Mountain Climber's Trail is a 9.1 mile moderately trafficked point-to-point trail located near Randle, Washington that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Perched halfway between Rainier and Adams, this offers great views of both.
 Depending on the time of year, water sources are limited once you hit the PCT from the Snowgrass Flat area and not much shade either.
 It's a nontechnical scramble up a rocky trail to reach the summit.

 This hike is a solo day hike to Old Snowy via Snowgrass Trail 96, the PCT, an alternate trail to Old Snowys summit and the horse route back to the PCT to make a small loop at the end for 16.8 miles RT that took 9.5 hrs counting stops.
 Max Elevation: 7930ft, Elevation Gain: Approximately 4500ft.
 The posted track is one way, so Elevation Gain is just a guess.

 I started at the Snowgrass Trail 96 TH on the Saturday after Labor Day and at 9am there was still parking.
 However when I got back 9hrs later the TH was packed but still some parking at the end.